 - You may need to travel to attend training or meetings.
 There are opportunities to work abroad for qualified anaesthetists.

-To become an anaesthetist, you'll need to start by taking a degree in medicine recognised by the General Medical Council (GMC).
+To become a consultant anaesthetist, you'll need to start by taking a degree in medicine recognised by the General Medical Council (GMC).
 This usually takes five to six years to complete, although if you've already got a degree in a subject other than medicine (usually a 2:1 or above in a science-related subject) you can apply for a four-year accelerated graduate entry medicine programme (also known as a graduate entry programme).

 You'll need to have:

 - a comprehensive knowledge of anaesthetics and procedures